4 Things to NOT do After Receiving an Inheritance

 But, It’s important to also remember that with more expensive houses, comes higher property taxes.
 And, with more expensive cars, comes more expensive car insurance, and so on.

-So, if you have not evaluated your progress toward your basic financial needs, or if you find you are behind where you should be, it may be prudent to hold off on elevating your lifestyle so quickly.
+So, if you have not evaluated your progress toward your basic financial needs, or if you find you are behind where you should be, it may be prudent to hold off on elevating your lifestyle immediately after receiving an inheritance.

 2. Invest prematurely in a business